lin8231/762-impl/README.md

 > * Use BlaReva.Excel package to produce a graph for each car brand in graphProcess.
 > * Write each car brand data and graph to a word document.
 > * Export the word document to PDF.

+### Exception Handling and Testing

+> * Try Catch element added to points of potential failure
+> * Some delays replaced using element exists
+> * Make - Model split using web URL instead of text displayed assuming the URL layout is the same for all data points
+> * Closing applications that the process will edit to avoid potential errors if the user forgets to close these files from a previous run